bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 4. The 'new' keyword is used to bind 'this' to a new instance of a constructor function.

 <!-- Question 5 -->
 super() is used to access and call functions on an object's parent.
+It ensures that the properties and methods of the parent will be accessible to the child.